plurid/plurid/packages/generate-plurid-app/README.md

 # `generate-plurid-app`

-Generate a plurid application with one command
+Generate a plurid' application with one command (and 3 choices)

 ## Usage

 ```
-npx generate-plurid-app my-app
+npx @plurid/generate-plurid-app
 ```

 Based on: